Atul-Panigrahy/iChat/README.md

 # iChat

 ## About The Project
-#### This is a realtime chat application, which allows anyone with access to internet to connect with another such person and exchage text messages.
+#### This is a realtime chat application, which allows anyone with access to internet to connect with another such person and exchange text messages.

 ## Built With:
 * Node.js